 From breakfast through dinner, meals at Madison Double R provide more than just sustenance.
 The culinary program, crafted by Chef Scott Warren, features local foods and ingredients, fresh fruits and nutritious snacks, thoughtful wine pairings with dinner, and creative riverside lunches.
-Chef Scott was trained at Le Cordon Blue and Culinary Institute of America, and he has managed first-quality ranch culinary programs for over 21 years.
+Chef Scott was trained at Le Cordon Bleu and Culinary Institute of America, and he has managed first-quality ranch culinary programs for over 21 years.

 Non-Angling Activities and Options

 And throughout your stay, the staff will always be available to ensure you have what you need.
 Want to take a day trip to Yellowstone Park?
 Wonder about art galleries in Ennis?
 Interested in playing the most beautiful mountain golf course in the US?
 Looking for the best area hikes, or have special dietary requirements?
 Whatever your request, we’ve got you covered.

 Wi-Fi access is available in all onsite buildings, and cell phone reception throughout the property is dependent on the provider.

 The nearest commercial airport is Bozeman-Yellowstone International Airport (BZN), located in Bozeman, Montana.
 Serviced by Delta, United, Alaska, Frontier, and Allegiant Airlines, the airport is approximately 1.5 hours from the lodge.

 If you would like to drive directly to the lodge on your own or rent a car in Bozeman, a map will be sent to you prior to your departure.
 A pre-arranged shuttle service between Bozeman and the lodge is also available at $50 per person / per way.
 Check-in time is any time after 2 PM and check-out time is before 10 AM.